cseanburns/peer_review_geography/README.md

 ## Data files: decisions.csv and decisions_2.csv

-- decisons.csv is the source file. - decisions_2.csv is a copy of the above but has been lightly edited in LibreOffice Calc (variable names have been changed to make them friendly in an R environment).
+- decisons.csv is the source file.
+- decisions_2.csv is a copy of the above but variable names were lightly edited in LibreOffice Calc and . notation was replaced with NA (to make R file friendly)

 Variable definitions for decisions.csv and decisions_2.csv: